OscarBackman92/Battleship_PP3_CI/README.md

 ## Technologies

-- Python - Python is what this program is built in.
+- Python: Python is what this program is built in.
-- Emojis - In requirements there is an module needed to install for the game to function, pip install emoji
+- Emojis: A module required for the game to function.
+Install with `pip install emoji`.
-- Random - To place ships at random on the computer and player board.
+- Random: Used for placing ships at random locations on the computer and player boards.
-- Re
+- Re: The `re` module is utilized for regular expression operations, which may be used for input validation or pattern matching.
-- Time
+- Time: Used to handle time-related tasks, such as pauses or delays in the game flow.

 ## Testing